Saurabh7958/multinodeES/README.md

 Steps:

     Create an S3 Bucket:
-    Set up an S3 bucket for storing Terraform state files.
+    Set up an S3 bucket for storing Terraform state files and to keep your certificate as well.

     Update Configuration Files:
         _data.tf: Add tags to describe your VPC and subnets.